levilindsey/physx/README.md

   reproducibility.
 - Suppresses linear and angular momenta below a certain threshold.

 The engine consists primarily of a collection of individual physics jobs and an update loop.
 This update loop is in turn controlled by the animation loop.
-However, whereas the animation loop renders each job once per frame loop--regardless of how much time actually elapsed since the previous frame--the physics loop updates its jobs at a constant rate.
+However, whereas the animation loop renders each job once per frame loop&mdash;regardless of how much time actually elapsed since the previous frame&mdash;the physics loop updates its jobs at a constant rate.
 To reconcile these frame rates, the physics loop runs as many times as is needed in order to catch up to the time of the current animation frame.
 The physics frame rate should be much higher than the animation frame rate.

 It is _very important_ for a PhysicsJob to minimize the runtime of its update step.